JoinCODED/WS-Dart-M4-Loops/01_loops/01_while_loops.md

 }
 ```

-Don't run your code!, as you see, our condition will resolve to true, and as we told dart, `while` this is `true` `print` the value of `i`.
+Don't run your code!
+As you can see, our condition will resolve to true, and as we told dart, `while` this is `true`, `print` the value of `i`.

-So once you run your code, dart will print `i` non stop, and may crash your ide or even your computer, and that's whats called an `infinite loop`, because it runs forever!
+Once you run your code, dart will print `i` non stop, and may crash your IDE or even your computer.
+That's called an `infinite loop`, because it runs forever!

-Always before you right your loop, think about how it's gonna end, so let's fix our loop:
+Always, before you write your loop, think about how it's going to end.
+Let's fix our loop:

 ```dart
 var i = 1;